Do the ALLCAPS letters on a Cognac bottle really mean anything?

 What are Crus de Cognac?

 All the grapes that go into Cognac, the distilling process, and the maturing occur in the Cognac region north of Bordeaux, which has distinct weather and geography influenced heavily by the Atlantic Ocean.

 The Cognac region is broken down into six zones or Crus, which tell you something about the perceived quality of a Cognac.
 The classic order of quality in descending order is:

 The Crus were defined in 1909 based on the quality of the soil in each region.
-Generally the higher the order the longer they age, so that a Grand Champagne will take longer to express its true potential than a Bois Ordinaires.
+Generally, the higher the order, the longer they age.
+A Grand Champagne will take longer to express its true potential than a Bois Ordinaires.

-Don't let this names misguide you: there's no Champagne in Cognac.
+Don't let these names misguide you: there's no Champagne in Cognac.
 The sparkling wine we all know and love is produced east of Paris.
-It’s just that the word champagne in French has a root word which means chalky soil and that soil type is common to both Champagne and Cognac region.
+It’s just that the word champagne in French has a root word that means chalky soil, and that soil type is common to both the Champagne and Cognac region.